 5. Katie Collinsworth Works for the Golf Channel & Jac Collinsworth Is Now at ESPN

-Holly and Collinsworth’s two other children are also working in broadcasting, although in different sectors.
+Holly and Cris Collinsworth’s two other children are also working in broadcasting, although in different sectors.
 Katie Collinsworth Hughes, who attended Florida, works for Golf Channel’s GolfNow as a manager of Business Marketing.
-She earned a B.C. in Public Relations in 2012.
+She earned a bachelor’s degree in public relations in 2012.

 On August 1, 2017, ESPN announced that Jac Collinsworth was joining ESPN’s Sunday NFL Countdown pregame show as a features reporter.
 While at Notre Dame, Jac created the ND Live digital series and covered Notre Dame football for other outlets.
 After covering Notre Dame for NBC, he also worked on the 2016 Summer Olympics in Rio.